awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartTranscriptionJob.md

  ** [LanguageCode](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-LanguageCode"></a>
 The language code for the language used in the input media file\.
+To transcribe speech in Modern Standard Arabic \(ar\-SA\), your audio or video file must be encoded at a sample rate of 16000 Hz or higher\.
 Type: String
 Valid Values:` af-ZA | ar-AE | ar-SA | cy-GB | da-DK | de-CH | de-DE | en-AB | en-AU | en-GB | en-IE | en-IN | en-US | en-WL | es-ES | es-US | fa-IR | fr-CA | fr-FR | ga-IE | gd-GB | he-IL | hi-IN | id-ID | it-IT | ja-JP | ko-KR | ms-MY | nl-NL | pt-BR | pt-PT | ru-RU | ta-IN | te-IN | tr-TR | zh-CN`
 Required: No

  ** [LanguageOptions](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-LanguageOptions"></a>
 An object containing a list of languages that might be present in your collection of audio files\.
 Automatic language identification chooses a language that best matches the source audio from that list\.
+To transcribe speech in Modern Standard Arabic \(ar\-SA\), your audio or video file must be encoded at a sample rate of 16000 Hz or higher\.
 Type: Array of strings
-Array Members: Minimum number of 2 items\.
+Array Members: Minimum number of 1 item\.
 Valid Values:` af-ZA | ar-AE | ar-SA | cy-GB | da-DK | de-CH | de-DE | en-AB | en-AU | en-GB | en-IE | en-IN | en-US | en-WL | es-ES | es-US | fa-IR | fr-CA | fr-FR | ga-IE | gd-GB | he-IL | hi-IN | id-ID | it-IT | ja-JP | ko-KR | ms-MY | nl-NL | pt-BR | pt-PT | ru-RU | ta-IN | te-IN | tr-TR | zh-CN`
 Required: No